-Just as, in the Inquiry, Nishida stated that “pure experience includes thinking,” (Nishida, An Inquiry into the Good,17), he finds that the initial intuition, which he calls “intellectual intuition,” includes “the structure of the relationship,” that is, that the colour red necessarily arises at the same time as the universal called “colour.”
+Just as, in the Inquiry, he stated that “pure experience includes thinking” (17).
+Nishida finds that the initial intuition, which he calls “intellectual intuition,” includes “the structure of the relationship,” that is, that the colour red necessarily arises at the same time as the universal called “colour.”
 Already in the Inquiry, we read: “If red were the only color, it would not appear to us as such, because for it to do so there must be colors that are not red.
 Moreover, for one quality to be compared with and distinguished from another, both qualities must be fundamentally identical; two things totally different with no point in common cannot be compared and distinguished.
-If all things are established through such opposition, then there must be a certain unifying reality concealed at their base.”
-(Nishida, An Inquiry into the Good, 56), This unity concealed at the base of all colours is the universal called “colour.”
+If all things are established through such opposition, then there must be a certain unifying reality concealed at their base” (Nishida, An Inquiry into the Good, 56).
+This unity concealed at the base of all colours is the universal called “colour.”
 So the colour red and the universal called “colour” are intuited in pure experience.
 The word “system” – instead of “universal” – used by Carter when he says that “to say that one’s glass of wine is red, then, is to have already “bought into” the system of wines and their types,” refers to the fact that when things are given “names,” they are actually “enveloped” by a multiplicity of universals, not just one – here the different types of wines, the different brands for each type, the various vintages, the many grape varieties used, the winemaking styles traditional to various regions, etc.